-Did you know that how much and how often you move can affect your bowel function?
+Did you know that how much and how often you move can affect your bowel movements?

-Spinal cord injury will affect your mobility, but it’s also a great opportunity to get creative and find new ways to be active.
+While a spinal cord injury can limit mobility, but it’s also a great opportunity to get creative and find new ways to be active.

 3. Oral Medications

-Constipation and diarrhea are both common side effects of oral medications and you may want to weigh out the pros and cons before taking new medications.
+Constipation and diarrhea are both common side effects of oral medications, so you may want to weigh out the pros and cons before taking new medications.

 Other oral medications for bowel management after spinal cord injury include bulking agents and stool softeners.